-Scanning and searching for patterns, symbols and objects are known as a great pre-reading exercises.
+Scanning and searching for patterns, symbols and objects are known as a great pre-reading exercise.
+These Discovery Bags make learning so interesting and fun!

 While I feel Miss 18m is well and truly not ready to pick up a book and interpret the words on its pages, there are some pre-literacy skills that I feel she would be competent in achieving.
 Practising these will help her in the lead up to that exciting chapter in her learning journey.